Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{Perspectives from the Influence function}

 The influence function for $\theta_1^*$, derived in the Supplement, suggests the estimation strategies we have presented.

 where

 and $O=(T,G,A_y,A_z,N,Z,Y)$.
-All PW estimators, and the Z-Model-SE and Z-Model WSE estimators are reflected in the term $\varphi^*_{\I}(O)$.
-The N-Model and Z-Bridge SE and WSE estimiators, as well as the linear estimator E-OBD are reflected in the term $\varphi^*_{\II}(O)$.
-The N-Bridge SE and WSE estimators are reflected in the term $\varphi^*_{\III}(O)$.
-The last term $\varphi^*_{\IV}(O)$ appears because $\P_{\std}$ is known through the data, which is a sample.
+All PW estimators, and the Z-Model-SR and Z-Model-SWR estimators are reflected in the term $\varphi^*_{\I}(O)$.
+The N-modeling and Z-bridging SR and SWR estimiators, as well as the linear estimator E-OBD are reflected in the term $\varphi^*_{\II}(O)$.
+The N-bridging SR and SWR estimators are reflected in the term $\varphi^*_{\III}(O)$.
+The last term $\varphi^*_{\IV}(O)$ appears when $\P_{\std}(A_y)$ is known through the data, which is a sample.